 Scoring is all the rage in the modern NFL.
 Teams are focused on racking up points, quickly and efficiently – whether that means going for two after touchdowns or going for it on fourth down.

 But in the postseason, the game tends to change.
 It slows down, as the spotlight becomes brighter and offenses tense up.
 The best teams often figure it out offensively in the Super Bowl, though, and that’s been especially true in recent years.
-Four of the last five Super Bowl winners have surpassed 30 points in the game.
+Four of the last six Super Bowl winners surpassed 30 points in the game.

 Most of the lowest-scoring Super Bowls came much earlier in league history, when teams were focused on running the ball, controlling the clock and playing hard-nosed defense.

 Here’s a look at the 10 lowest-scoring Super Bowls in NFL history:

 Get Boston local news, weather forecasts, lifestyle and entertainment stories to your inbox.
 Sign up for NBC Boston’s newsletters.

 1. Super Bowl LIII: New England Patriots 13, Los Angeles Rams 3

 Tom Brady’s sixth and final Super Bowl victory with the New England Patriots was a memorable one.
 Led by Dont’a Hightower and Stephon Gilmore, the Pats’ defense totaled four sacks, 12 QB hits and one interception while holding the Los Angeles Rams to three points – tied for the fewest in a Super Bowl.
 There were no touchdowns in the first three quarters before Sony Michel finally got into the end zone with seven minutes remaining.